thycotic/privman-docs/getting-started/login.md

 At initial login the Getting Started Banner displays with help tips and next steps:

-* Choose an authentication provider that will be used to sign in to Privilege Manager.
+* Choose an authentication provider that will be used going forward to sign in to Privilege Manager.
 * Setup the SMTP Server.
 * Install Agents.
 * Review the documentation to begin configuring policies.